L&Q sign pledge to support tenants at risk of eviction

 Gerri Scott, Group Director of Customer Service, said, “We know that many people have lost work and struggled to pay their rent during the pandemic and these people will be worried when the government ban on evictions comes to an end.

 We want to reassure residents who are worried about paying their rent or have fallen into arrears that we are here to support and help them.
 That is why we have come together with other housing associations to make a permanent commitment to our residents that no one will be evicted from their home as a result of financial hardship as long as they engage with us on a plan to manage their rent in future.
 We care about our residents and want to support them in any way we can.”

 If you’re struggling to pay your rent, please talk to us about it so that we can try and help.
 Call our Customer Service Centre on 0300 456 9996 or send us a message via our website.

-You can find out more about the National Housing Federation pledge here.
+To find out more, visit the National Housing Federation website.